Overview

 Command-bar

-The command-bar is similar to the tool-bar in many ways but it is only available when you have one or more objects selected and instead of selecting a tool it allows you to activate a command on the currently selected objects.
+The command-bar is similar to the tool-bar in many ways, but it is only available when you have one or more objects selected, and instead of selecting a tool it allows you to activate a command on the currently selected objects.
+At the top of the command-bar is also another button that is used to toggle the properties panel.

 Docs example